ZukicT/ABC-Budgeting/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a bug or unexpected behavior in Money Manager
+about: Report a bug or unexpected behavior in Nuvio
 title: '[BUG] '
 labels: ['bug', 'needs-triage']
 assignees: ''